BeanHam/2024-vl-annotation/README.md

 ![alt text](https://github.com/BeanHam/2024-vl-annotation/blob/main/visualizations/pipeline.png)
 ###### Pipeline of our proposed automated annotation process.
 Users input a pair of (satellite image, annotation guidance).
 The image will go through a set of processes including segmentation, filtering, and set-of-mark generation.
 Then the image and guidance will go through a vision-language model, the output of which is post-processed to produce the final annotation results.
 The procedure requires no fine-tuning, and can be applied on different features with minimal adjust on the guidance.

-### Examples
+### Quantitative Evaluation
-Experiments on two urban features --- stop lines and raised tables --- show that while direct zero-shot prompting correctly annotates nearly zero images, the pre-segmentation strategies can annotate images with near 40% intersection-over-union accuracy.
+Experiments on two urban features --- stop lines and raised tables --- show that while direct zero-shot prompting correctly annotates nearly zero images, the pre-segmentation strategies can annotate images with near 40% IoU (intersection-over-union) accuracy.

 Features | Direct Prompting | SoM - No Context | SoM - In Context | SoM - Combination
 --- | --- | --- | --- |---
 Stop Lines | 0.0000 | 0.2483 | 0.3354 | 0.3657
 Raised Tables | 0.0190 | 0.3315 | 0.4069 | 0.4189

+### Qualitative Evaluation

-Green and yellow outlines indicate perfect and approximate annotations, respectively.
+![#c5f015]Green and ![#f03c15]Green outlines indicate perfect and approximate annotations, respectively.
 A Red outline indicate inaccurate annotations.

-#### Stop Lines
+##### Stop Lines
 ![alt text](https://github.com/BeanHam/2024-vl-annotation/blob/main/visualizations/stop_lines.png)

-2. Raised Table.
+##### Raised Table.
 ![alt text](https://github.com/BeanHam/2024-vl-annotation/blob/main/visualizations/raised_tables.png)